 While the financial year in Australia is about to end on 30th June, the ramifications of COVID-19 are still being experienced by many businesses.
-Now is a good time to think strategically about plans for both emerging from the crisis, and strengthening your business to withstand any future crises.
+Now is a good time to think strategically about plans for both emerging from the crisis, and strengthen business to withstand any future crises.

 Here’s a checklist of what to focus on to ensure sustained and improved profit and cash flow in the new financial year: